How To Get Your First Gig As A Band Or Musician

 - Promoter – the person/group organising the event at a certain venue.
 This could be a local music promotions company, the venue itself or a friend of a friend.
 The promoter will decide who to book to perform, when and how long you will perform and the conditions for your booking.

 - Sound technician – the person in charge of making you sound great before you take to the stage.
-You will usually perform a soundcheck before the official opening time where you will plug your instruments in and test everything to make sure everyone on stage can be heard, that you can hear yourselves and that everything is functioning correctly.
+You will usually perform a soundcheck before the official opening time.
+You will plug your instruments in, test levels to make sure everyone can be heard, that you can hear yourselves and that it is functioning correctly.